 Oscar nominated for Sound, it also gave acting jobs to E.E.
 Clive, John Carradine (busy drawing notice in one of 10 appearances in 1935) and Walter Brennan (also about to break out, in one of twenty-three bit parts that same year).

-Production costs came to $397,000, which translates to about $8,600,000 in 2016.
-Done today, it would cost–what?–$100,000,000?
+Production costs came to $397,000.
+Done today, it would cost—what?
 And how much fun would it be?
-Remake rumors abound, including the possible involvement of Angelina Jolie.
-She did a great job as Maleficent, so who knows what evil is afoot?
+Remake rumors abound.
 There was a lamentable go in 1985, The Bride, featuring Sting and Jennifer Beals.
 It tanked with reviewers and the public.
 Mel Brooks did a brilliant homage in 1974s Young Frankenstein, his best film.
 The excellent Gods And Monsters, from 1998, details the travails of director James Whale and has scenes devoted to the filming of Bride Of Frankenstein.